Self-Repair

 Design Principles

-- Errors are data, not strings.
+- Errors are structured data.
 JSON to stderr, parseable by any agent.

 - Adapters are small.
 YAML-first adapters are short enough for an agent to inspect directly.